 Ideally, your dining room lighting plan will include task, ambient, and accent lighting options.
 Find remarkable examples of each as you look through this collection of our favorite dining room lighting ideas.

 Ceiling light fixtures are those that are set into or directly on the ceiling.
-From recessed lights to flush mount fixtures, each of these options provide light without drawing a lot of attention.
+From recessed lights to flush mount fixtures, each of these options provides light without drawing a lot of attention.
 Recessed can lights are some of the most basic types of dining room lighting and work well when concentrated light is needed in a certain spot in the room.

 Many ceiling light options are quite basic, such as the standard plain glass dome favored by many home builders.
-However, other flush mount light fixtures are quite elaborate, featuring decorative metal or crystal accents.
-A flush mount light fixture is ideal for a small dining room or a room with low ceilings.
+However, other flush-mount light fixtures are quite elaborate, featuring decorative metal or crystal accents.
+A flush-mount light fixture is ideal for a small dining room or a room with low ceilings.

-Semi flush mount ceiling light fixtures are suspended from the ceiling, but only by a few inches.
+Semi-flush mount ceiling light fixtures are suspended from the ceiling, but only by a few inches.
 This allows a unique combination of direct downward light and upward, ambient lighting.
-Semi flush mount fixtures add style without taking over the room as a larger light fixture might.
+Semi-flush mount fixtures add style without taking over the room as a larger light fixture might.

 A chandelier is a decorative hanging light fixture with branches to hold several light bulbs or lamps.
-Chandelier options have evolved from the classic design, with its upturned arms accented with dozens of dangling crystals.
-Contemporary dining room chandeliers come in a dizzying array of shapes, sizes, and styles—many devoid of crystals entirely.
+Chandelier options have evolved from the classic design with upturned arms accented with dozens of dangling crystals.
+Contemporary dining room chandeliers come in a dizzying array of shapes, sizes, and styles–many devoid of crystals entirely.

 Modern, industrial, farmhouse, and rustic design elements now appear in chandelier design.
 Instead of the traditional rounded canopies, newer chandelier lighting fixtures are square, rectangular, star-shaped, or triangular.
 These multi-lamp fixtures may have simple square glass boxes around each bulb, attached to bronze or black metal arms.

 Beaded garland trim often appears on dining room chandeliers, composed of metal or glass beads or textile fringe.
 A modern chandelier may simply have light bulbs set against reflective metal panels, arranged in a circular or square design.
-If you enjoy bohemian or eclectic décor, you can make a simple chandelier by winding pendant lights or fairy lights on a wooden branch and hanging it by rope over your dining table.
+If you enjoy bohemian or eclectic decor, you can make a simple chandelier by winding pendant lights or fairy lights on a wooden branch and hanging it by rope over your dining table.